AP source: Cruz on vacation in Mexico as storm slams Texas

 In Austin, some hospitals faced a loss in water pressure and in some cases, heat.

+Silva could not say whether such requests are typical for Cruz’s travel or whether his staff has made a similar request for his return flight.

+U.S. Capitol Police officials and the Senate Sergeant-at-Arms have encouraged lawmakers and their staff to be conscious of potential threats and to consider advising law enforcement about their travel at airports and other transportation hubs.

-Cruz was a leading Republican voice even before he ran for president in 2016.
-In more recent years, he has positioned himself as a key ally of Donald Trump with an eye toward a potential second White House bid.
+Cruz has been demonized by the left even before he ran for president in 2016.
+In more recent years, he has positioned himself as a Trump loyalist with an eye toward a potential second White House bid.

 The Texas senator, who once described Trump as a “pathological liar,” championed the-then president's call to block the certification last month of Democrat Joe Biden's election victory.
 That stand led to calls for Cruz's resignation after a violent mob stormed the Capitol as Congress was affirming Biden's win.